juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 * Define which objects require resources that should be injected.
 * Bind your injectable resources to a delivery method and bundle them in a collection of resources.
-* Define the context for this collection of resources to be used.
+* Define the scope for this collection of resources to be used.

 ## Injection

-To have your objects be injectable, they should be decorated with the `Injectable` attribute.
-This attributes serves as a preprocessing optimisation.
-Rather than going through every type of object and see if they depend on a resource, defining this attribute on an object lets the framework know that this object requires something.
-This eliminates all classes and structs found in namespaces that don't need to be looked at in the first place, like the `System` or `UnityEngine` namespaces.
+To have your objects have their necessary resources be injected, place the `Injectable` attribute above them.
+This tells the framework that your object requires resources and allows it to efficiently skip any other objects that don't need anything.

 Next, define which members of your object should be injected by adding the `Inject` attribute.
 The following members of your objects can be injected: